Methley Joint Railway: Origin

 The Bradford, Wakefield and Leeds Railway had opened in 1857, forming a link between Wakefield and Leeds.
 It was worked by the Great Northern Railway, and gave that company a much improved access to Leeds.

 Although worked by the GNR, the company took the initiative in seeking extensions to its network, and in the 1863 session of Parliament the BW&LR sought powers for a branch from Lofthouse to Methley and another to Low Moor, and to change its name to the West Yorkshire Railway.
-The Lofthouse to Methley branch and change of title were sanctioned by an Act of 21 July 1863, but the Low Moor branch was rejected.
-The Act also authorised running powers over the North Eastern Railway from Methley to Castleford (and towards York) and over the Lancashire and Yorkshire Railway from Pontefract to Leeds.
+The Lofthouse to Methley branch and change of title were sanctioned by the West Yorkshire Railway Act 1863 (26 & 27 Vict. c. clxvii) of 21 July 1863, but the Low Moor branch was rejected.
+The act also authorised running powers over the North Eastern Railway from Methley to Castleford (and towards York) and over the Lancashire and Yorkshire Railway from Pontefract to Leeds.

 The L&YR and the North Eastern Railway had strongly resisted the authorisation of the line, but an agreement was made with those companies to admit them to joint ownership of the line, in return for their not opposing the absorption of the Leeds, Bradford and Halifax Junction Railway and the Bradford, Wakefield and Leeds Railway by the GNR.

-By an Act of 23 June 1864, the Methley Railway (as the branch had now been named) transferred to the joint ownership of the West Yorkshire Railway (former BW&LR), L&YR, and NER.
-The L&YR and the NER subscribed £25,000 of capital each, so that the Joint Line capital of £75,000 was equally shared.
+By the Methley Railway Act 1864 (27 & 28 Vict. c. lv) of 23 June 1864, the Methley Railway (as the branch had now been named) transferred to the joint ownership of the West Yorkshire Railway (former BW&LR), L&YR, and NER.
+The L&YR and the NER subscribed £25,000 of capital each, so that the joint line capital of £75,000 was equally shared.
 A Methley Joint Committee was set up, each company appointing two directors: the first meeting was on 8 August 1864.
 Stations were to be at Stanley and Methley, also at Lofthouse, (at the junction with the main line).
 In addition, sidings were provided at Lofthouse Alum Works, and at several collieries; the line was double track.
 A fixed toll on all traffic would be paid into a joint fund.
 Up to 18 March 1867 each company had subscribed £34,500 for the joint line.